Epic USA Fall Road Trips to Add to Your Bucket List

 Suggested by Sam Opp from Find Love & Travel

 If you are looking for Southeast fall road trips in the USA, consider driving down Skyline Drive in Shenandoah National Park.
 This underrated Virginia National Park is perfect for leaf peeping, fun hikes, and great mountain views.
-The park is also very dog-friendly.
+The park is also very dog-friendly and one of the best East Coast National Parks.

 You can choose to do this road trip from the North end or the South.
 Many people like to also include the Blue Ridge Parkway within their fall foliage road trip itinerary.
 This is because they are relatively close together.
 You can enter the South of Shenandoah or the North of the Blue Ridge Parkway from the Rockfish Gap Entrance Station.